 Consenting to applications sometimes allows third parties to access personal information from your users.
 It's essential to closely audit apps that are installed in your organization.
 An app that has been certified by Microsoft may seem harmless on its own, but it might also have vulnerabilities that can expose company data.

-The operation to look for in the Unified Audit Logs: Update company settings
+The operation to look for in the Unified Audit Logs: Create company settings / Update company settings

 Microsoft’s documentation on end-user consent to applications: https://docs.microsoft.com/en-us/azure/active-directory/manage-apps/configure-user-consent?tabs=azure-portal